 Make timely and effective decisions.

-Motivate and direct soldiers and leaders into action to accomplish mission.
+Motivate and direct soldiers and leaders into action to accomplish the mission.

 The Sergeant Major is the senior NCO in the Battalion.